-Foreign corporations must also file a report of license fee.
-See Form CT-240, Report of License Fee.
+Foreign corporations must also file a report of license fee (see Form CT-240, Foreign Corporation License Fee Report).

 Tax on Gains Derived from Certain Real Property Transfers (Article 31-B, Section 1449-a)

 Every corporation with an interest in real property located in New York State must keep a record of the transfer of its stock and report annually every transfer of a controlling interest in its stock and any other information that may be required to enforce this article.